codelingo/docs/docs/tutorials/getting-started.md

 $ lingo use-env onprem
 ```

-Replace the "addr" and "host" with the platform IP in the "onprem" section of `$HOME/.codelingo/configs/platform.yaml`.
+Enter the IP address of the CodeLingo platform when prompted.
 That's it.
 The lingo client is now setup on your computer.

 ---